marleeeeeey/game_mvp_003_jumper_jam/README.md

   - Accept the connection on the device.
   - Check the device in the Godot editor (Top right corner icon - Remote Debug).
   - You should see the device in the list.
+- CMD commnds:
+  - `adb devices` - list of connected devices.
+  - `adb -s <device_name> logcat` - show logs from the device.
+  - `adb install -r path_to_apk` - install the APK to the device.
+  - `adb uninstall com.example.mygame` - uninstall the APK from the device.